Infrastructure-based Method

 Overview

 Paigo can measure SaaS customer's usage by inspecting the underlying shared resource usage and map data to each individual tenants to derive accurate usage of customers' in real-time.
 Among other usage measurement and collection methods, infrastructure-based method requires least setup and maintenance.
-For comparison with other usage measurement and collection methods, see Meter Usage Data at Scale chapter for full documentation.
+For comparison with other usage measurement and collection methods, see Usage Metering chapter for full documentation.

 How it Works